aappleby/matcheroni/README.md

 Matcheroni matchers are more readable and more modular than regexes - you can build [large matchers](matcheroni/c_lexer.cpp#L180) out of small simple matchers without affecting performance.

-Matcheroni allows you to freely mix C++ code with your match patterns.
+Matcheroni allows you to [freely mix C++ code] (need an example linked here) with your match patterns.

 # Examples
 Matcheroni patterns are roughly equivalent to regular expressions - something like